bartosz-antosik/vscode-spellright/README.md

 Add text selected in editor to main user dictionary.

+`SpellRight: Update Configuration`

+Saves current state of GUI (that is language and map of documents classes spell checked) to appropriate configuration file.
+Works only if `spellright.updateConfiguration` is set to `false`.

 ## Settings

 This extension contributes the following settings (with default values):